duaneellissd/envmacros/readme.md

 content of that file would benifit from being able to reference variables like ${FOO} or ${BAR} and have those magic strings transform

+Or for example your file supports/requires an "if" like statement and you need to evaluate expressions that include macro values.

 ## Examples Simple text

 Given a simple list of macros and values, such as: